3 Types of Security Controls You Must Implement

 • Alarm systems

-• Biometric systems (iris scan, fingerprint verification, access control cards)
+• Biometric systems (iris scan, fingerprint verification, access control data)

 Technical Controls